Victor Alexander: College career

 Alexander was considered one of the top low-post scorers in Iowa State history.
-The burly center was named a First-Team All-Big Eight choice in 1989 and 1991, and his 1,892 career points scored ranks fourth all-time in the school's history.
+The burly center was named a first-team All-Big Eight Conference choice in 1989 and 1991, and his 1,892 career points scored ranks fourth all-time in the school's history.
 He led the Big Eight in field goal percentage in 1991, at 65.9 percent.
 As of 2010, Alexander still held the Iowa State University career highest field goal percentage record (min.
 200 made), at 61.1 percent (778 out of 1,274).

 In 2017, Alexander was inducted into the Iowa State Hall of Fame as well their all century basketball team.

 Professional career

 NBA

-Alexander was selected by the Golden State Warriors, in the first round (17th pick overall) of the 1991 NBA Draft, after playing college basketball at Iowa State University.
+Alexander was selected by the Golden State Warriors, in the first round (17th pick overall) of the 1991 NBA draft, after playing college basketball at Iowa State University.
 Alexander played five seasons in the National Basketball Association (NBA), mainly with the Golden State Warriors, from 1991 to 1995.
 The Warriors traded him to the Toronto Raptors, along with other players, for B. J. Armstrong, in 1995, but he never officially played for the Raptors.

 Toronto traded him first to the Cleveland Cavaliers (he failed the physical and the trade was rescinded), and eventually to the New York Knicks.
 The Knicks waived Alexander before he played for them.
 He had a brief stint with the Detroit Pistons, during the 2001–02 season.
 In his NBA career, Alexander played in a total of 286 games, and averaged 8.9 points per game.